 - If the tables provided in the workbook guide do not capture the grading scheme of your institution, you can use the following resources to assist you: International Degree Grade Equivalency, you may also contact the admissions office for the grading schema for your country ; AMCAS Grade Conversions Guide: https://www.aamc.org/students/download/181676/data/amcas_grade_conversio... ; OMSAS Undergraduate Grading System Conversion Table: . *Exception (OMSAS): The following exceptions are required if the OMSAS Undergraduate Grading System Conversion table is used: Where the OMSAS value shows to be 3.80 or 3.90, assign a McGill grade point value of 4.0.

 Basic Science Prerequisites

 What courses are required for admission?

-- Please see Basic Science Prerequistes.
+- Please see Basic Science Prerequisites.
 Please note that all basic science prerequisite course grades need to be submitted by the application deadline.

 How can I know if the science courses I have taken at my university meet your requirements?

 - Basic science courses must be introductory (freshman-level) courses and must include a laboratory component.
 A verification of your institution's program requirements for each subject is often a good indicator of the introductory courses.
 You may also use the Math & Science Equivalence Table to see if your course has been evaluated to have a McGill equivalent.

 I am finishing my A-Levels (et al.) / my French Baccalaureate (Bacc Français, et al.) / my International Baccalaureate (IBO).
 Can I apply to your medical school?